Menu

 But you have to admit that when it comes to small community developments, name motifs for the roads seem kind of neat and practical.
 What is your favorite topic?
 Maybe it is the great classics of literature.
 You could give the roads such grand names as Iliad Lane, and Das Kapital Court or Main Street Street.
 How about movie stars, or old cars?
 If I had the chance to create a community, I would call it Vegetable Gardens with streets like Cucumber Court, Asparagus Avenue, Broccoli Lane, and Carrot Drive.
 Or how about a theme of generic road designations?
 We could have Avenue Way, Circle Square, Boulevard Lane, and Cul de Sac Court.

 Very often the street names are created from fluff words, like View, Grand, Crest, and Green.
 Such words are versatile and ubiquitous because they are uncontroversial and inoffensive.
-There may not be a street named Glencrest anywhere in the country but you would swear there was because it sounds like Glenview and Hillcrest, both of which are popular street names.
+In fact a street named Glencrest is only one iteration of other combinations like Glenview and Hillcrest, both of which are very popular street names.
 Like elevator music or cotton candy, these fluff names lack character and spirit but they also are not haughty and overbearing.
 They are ordinary, therefore not bad.
 They are sufficient if not stimulating.
 And they are, after all, no less meaningful than the names of the dead and forgotten.

 Hollywood and Vine, Los Angeles